alexenson/ec2-elb-for-beginners/README.md

 This line will update the system with the latest patches.  -> yum update -y Then we will install httpd the Apache webserver. -> yum install -y httpd

-Then using the system control we will start the Apache webserver and enable it so it starts again after a reboot.
+Then using the system control we will start the Apache webserver and enable it so it starts again after a reboot. <br>
 ->    systemctl start httpd
          systemctl enable httpd

-The next section of code is going to assign a couple of variables.
+The next section of code is going to assign a couple of variables. <br>
 Firstly ->  TOKEN=`curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600"`

 This is authenticating, it is gathering an authentication token that can then be used on the following line of code.